ROSbot 2 PRO - quick start

 /flash-firmware.py /root/firmware_mecanum.bin

-5. Launching ROS nodes
+5. Launch ROS nodes

 docker compose up -d ros-master rosbot